Supplemental Tuition Fees Exemption Program for Foreign Students – 2020-2021 (MES-UL)

 Tuition fees for students granted this exemption will not be ajusted until after the deadline for complete or partial withdrawal from courses with a refund.

-According to the MEES definition, a foreign student is neither a Canadian citizen nor a permanent resident in the meaning of the Act respecting Immigration to Canada (S.C.
+According to the MES definition, a foreign student is neither a Canadian citizen nor a permanent resident in the meaning of the Act respecting Immigration to Canada (S.C.
 25-26 E1.II, chap.
 52) and the regulations adopted under its authority.